Academic Mentorship Scheme

-Starting from the 2019–2020 academic year, the Department will introduce an academic mentorship scheme for students who have had an excellent academic performance in geography courses and are eager to become prospective Geography Majors.
-This is a privileged scheme that provides one-to-one coaching to selected students.
+The Department introduces an academic mentorship scheme for students who have excellent academic performance in geography courses and are eager to become prospective Geography Majors.
+This is a privileged scheme to provide one-to-one coaching to selected students.
+The Department will typically offer eight places of the mentorship each year.

 Year 1, 2, 3, and 4 geography students, who have excellent results in geography courses and are eager to become Geography Majors, will be invited by the Department to apply for participating in the mentorship scheme.
 Interested students may also proactively submit applications to the Department for consideration.